 Multi-award winning comedian Tom Taylor has received high praise from audiences and critics alike.
 His unique brand of musical comedy is smart and silly in equal measure and he boasts an impressive stock of quirky, and very funny, musical one-liners.

 In 2013 Tom reached the final of the prestigious So You Think You’re Funny? competition, the following year he was a finalist in the Hobgoblin Comedy Award and in 2015 he took home the award for Comedian of the Year at the inaugural Great Yorkshire Fringe.
 Most recently he picked up the Audience Favourite Award at the Musical Comedy Awards 2017.

 In addition to his stand-up talents, Tom is an accomplished actor and writer having penned and performed two one-man murder mysteries, A Charlie Montague Mystery: The Game’s a Foot, Try the Fish and The Man with the Twisted Hip.
-Following two sell-out runs at the Edinburgh Fringe Festival, Tom embarked on a national tour of both shows this autumn.
+Following two sell-out runs at the Edinburgh Fringe Festival, Tom embarked on a national tour of both shows last autumn.

 Tom Taylor returned for a cracking headline set.
 He’s a quirky, sometimes musical act with all the nervous energy of early Adam Hess with original gags and a confidence to work in the moment and mock his own stupidity.
 Dad jokes – and plenty of better ones besides – are rarely done this stylishly.